NegativeNev/NegativeNevTextures/README.md

-# What the FUCK is this???
+# God FUCKING damn it, What the FUCK is this???

 A simple Balatro reskin mod that adds an option to customize the face cards in the "Customize Deck" menu.\
 This mod requires [Steamodded](https://github.com/Steamodded/smods), a popular Balatro modding framework, to work.